yuxunguo/SphinxTutorial/docs/Intro.rst

 | of paragraph
 | that force the line-break.

-'-' and '*' start list with dot, '#.' start numbered list, with empty lines before and after the lists.
+'-' and '*' start list with dot, with empty lines before and after the lists.

 - This is